-The Introduction to Construction I is a one semester course.
-This course will introduce the student to the Construction Curriculum developed by the United Brotherhood of Carpenters.
+Principles of Construction Trades will introduce the student to the Construction Curriculum developed by the United Brotherhood of Carpenters.
 Students, whether or not they are interested in carpentry as a career, will develop and become proficient in basic use of carpentry skills.
 The student will learn and apply knowledge in the care and safe use of hand and power tools utilized in the Construction Trades.
 Skills challenges and projects will help the student develop the competencies employers seek.
+The development of competencies in the safe use of hand and power tools is emphasized.
+Students are taught the responsibility to read project plans and construct projects from the acquired information.

 - Grades 9-12

 - An Elective Credit or Directed Elective Credit for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas

 - A Flex Credit course

 - A College and Career Pathway course

-- A one credit course
+- A two credit course